Nommington/Read-List/README.md

 # Read-List
->A full-stack application that uses Express, MySQL, and Express-handlebars to keep a database of books you'd like to read, as well as books you've read.
+>A full-stack application that uses NodeJS, Express, MySQL, and Express-handlebars to keep a database of books you'd like to read, as well as books you've read.

 ## Reading is fun!
 >Enter the title and author of a book you'd like to read, and when you click **submit** it will appear in the **Books to Read** list.